• Skip to primary navigation

 Notes

-When poured out of the vitamix blender this flows like water, and then after it is poured into a container, air trapped underneath will find it’s way out, making the puffball powder move and swirl like it is liquid quicksand.
-Also, when you're grinding the puffballs up, a little puffball powder will likely spill into the air and completely coat anything in the immediate vicinity leaving white residue. don’t wear a black shirt.
+When poured out of the vitamix blender this flows like water, and then after it is poured into a container, air trapped underneath will find it’s way out, making the puffball powder move and swirl like quicksand.
+Also, when you're grinding the puffballs up, a little puffball powder will likely spill into the air and completely coat anything in the immediate vicinity leaving sticky white residue.
+Wear a mask, don’t wear a black shirt, and consider doing it in a garage.

 Reader Interactions